Scholar-In-Residence Program

 To apply:

-Please send all materials directly to Dr. Terry Anne Scott, Director of the Institute for Common Power, at terry@commonpurposenow.org.
+• The Institute for Common Power Scholar-in-Residence Program is by invitation only.
+If you know someone who should be considered for the program, of if you would like to be considered, please email Dr. Terry Anne Scott, Director of the Institute for Common Power, at terry@commonpurposenow.org.
 Include “Selma Scholar-In-Residence” in the subject line.